Cheesecake is a favorite dessert in my family. I mean, what’s not to love about a dessert made of cheese?

 - Wrap it well using three layers of extra-long, heavy duty aluminum foil.
 I use a 9-inch springform pan, and a standard roll of foil isn’t long enough to go up all sides of the pan.

-- Sara Bir, one of the recipe developers for Simply Recipes, has a great trick.
-Skip the foil and use the oven safe nylon bags used to brine turkeys.
-The good news is, you can wash and reuse the bag, and keep it as your cheesecake pan bag.
+- Sara Bir, one of our editors at Simply Recipes, has a great trick.
+Skip the foil and use the oven-safe nylon bags used to brine turkeys.
+The good news is you can wash and reuse the bag and keep it as your cheesecake pan bag.

 If you don’t have sour cream for this cheesecake, you can leave it out.
 The cake won’t be quite as fluffy, but it will still be rich and delicious.
 You can also replace the 1/2 cup sour cream with 1/3 cup heavy whipping cream.

 How to Tell When Cheesecake Is Done